llm-workflow-engine/llm-workflow-engine/docs/initial_setup.rst

 Windows users, see `here <https://www.computerhope.com/issues/ch000549.htm>`_ for how to edit environment variables.

-To tweak the configuration for the current profile, see [Configuration](#configuration)
+To tweak the configuration for the current profile, see :ref:`configuration_doc`

 -----------------------------------------------